cannonkeys/ck-docs/docs/ripple-guide.md

 !!!
 Note
     *For the rest of the guide, we will be using O-rings on the plate.
-If you wish, you can use the Plate Mod Strips attached to the top and bottom of the plate instead.*
+If you wish, you can use the Plate Mod Strips attached to the top and bottom of the plate instead.
+They cannot be used together - choose either the o-rings or the gaskets.*